MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/regions/index.md

 # Azure regions

 Azure is comprised of many regions around the world.
-Each of the [Azure regions](https://azure.microsoft.com/global-infrastructure/regions) have a specific set of characteristics that make selecting which region to use incredibly important.
+Each [Azure region](https://azure.microsoft.com/global-infrastructure/regions) has specific characteristics that make choosing which region to use incredibly important.

-1. **Available services:** Services that are deployed to each region differ based on a variety of factors.
-You will need to select a region to deploy your workload to that contains your desired service.
-For more information about which services are available in which regions, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services).
+1. **Available services:** Services that are deployed to each region differ based on various factors.
+Select a region for your workload that contains your desired service.
+For more information about the available services in each region, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services).
 1. **Capacity:** Each region has a maximum capacity.
-While this is typically abstracted away from the end user, it can impact which types of subscriptions are able to deploy which types of services and under what circumstances.
+While this is typically abstracted away from the end user, it can affect which types of subscriptions are able to deploy which types of services and under what circumstances.
 This is different that subscription quotas.
 If you are planning a massive datacenter migration to Azure, you may want to consult with your local Azure field team or account manager to confirm you are able to deploy at the scale necessary.
 1. **Constraints:** Certain constraints are placed on the deployment of services in certain regions.
 For example, some regions are only available as a backup or failover target.
 Other constraints that are important to note are [data sovereignty requirements](https://azure.microsoft.com/global-infrastructure/geographies).
 1. **Sovereignty:** There are specific regions dedicated to specific sovereign entities.
 While all regions are Azure regions, these sovereign regions are completely isolated from the rest of Azure, are not necessarily managed by Microsoft, and may carry customer type constraints.
 These sovereign regions are:
     1. [Azure China](https://azure.microsoft.com/global-infrastructure/china)